awellis/belearn-proposal-template/README.md

 # BeLEARN Proposal Template

-This template provides a structured format for BeLEARN funding applications based on the ILLUMINATE proposal format.
+This template provides a structured format for BeLEARN funding applications.

 ## Quick Start